rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

   ./victoria-logs-prod -httpListenAddr=... -storageDataPath=... -tls -tlsCertFile=/path/to/certfile -tlsKeyFile=/path/to/keyfile
   ```

-- Specify `-storageNode.tls` command-line flag at `vlinsert` and `vlselect`, which communicate with the `vlstorage` over untrusted networks such as Internet:
+- Specify `-storageNode.tls` command-line flag at `vlinsert` and `vlselect`, which communicate with the `vlstorage` over untrusted networks such as the Internet:

   ```sh
   ./victoria-logs-prod -storageNode=... -storageNode.tls
   ```

-It is also recommended authorizing HTTPS requests to `vlstorage` via Basic Auth:
+It is also recommended to authorize HTTPS requests to `vlstorage` via Basic Auth:

 - Specify `-httpAuth.username` and `-httpAuth.password` command-line flags at `vlstorage`, so it verifies the Basic Auth username + password in HTTPS requests received via `-httpListenAddr`: